Lucas Keller

-Lucas Keller is an American talent manager.
+Lucas Keller is an American businessman, executive, and talent manager.
 He is the president and founder of Milk & Honey Management which represents a number of prominent songwriters, producers, and artists.
 He was included in the 2018 Billboard 40 Under 40, an annual list of the top young executives in music, and was named one of seven fast-rising executives on the Billboard Power 100 list that same year.